FGG100y/DS-Notes/treeBasedModels/Tree_basedModels.md

     "Random forests provide free cross-validation."
 </p>

-The `RandomForestClassifier` is trained using *bootstrap aggregation[^1]*, where each new tree is fit from a bootstrap sample of the training observations $z_i = (x_i, y_i)$.
+The `RandomForestClassifier` is trained using *bootstrap aggregation*, where each new tree is fit from a bootstrap sample of the training observations $z_i = (x_i, y_i)$.
 The out-of-bag (OOB) error is the average error for each $z_i$ calculated using predictions from the tress that do not contain $z_i$ in their respective bootstrap sample.
 This allows the `RandomForestClassifier` to be fit and validated whilst being trained.

 > By principle since it randomizes the variable selection during each tree split, it's not prone to overfit unlike other models.
 However if you want to use CV using nfolds in sklearn you can still use the concept of hold-out set such as `oob_score=True` which shows model performance with or without using CV.